Phillip S. Jarvis

 Hi, I'm Phil Jarvis.

-• Co-hosting HIEC's Parents as Career Coaches Podcast Throughout my career development practitioners and educators have lamented the difficulty of getting parents engaged in their children's education and career deveeloped.
-With inspiring and engaging guests and free online resources we are providing parents the motivation and practical tools to become more engaged with their children in purposeful career and life planning.
+Co-hosting and curating HIEC's Parents as Career Coaches Podcast.
+Throughout my career, educators have lamented the difficulty of getting parents engaged in their children's education and career development.
+With inspiring and engaging guests and free online resources, we provide parents with the motivation and practical tools to engage more with their children in purposeful career conversations.

 EMPOWERING STUDENTS